BUY TICKETS >

 The Water

-Soaking in hot water can be rejuvenating and can help ease sore muscles and reduce stress.
+Soaking in hot water can rejuvenate and help ease sore muscles and reduce stress.
 The jets from a whirlpool spa offer additional benefits in the form of hydrotherapy massage targeting specific parts of the body.

 Several natural hot springs emerge onto the Iron Mountain Hot Springs property with average water temperatures ranging from 105 to 108°F. There are more than 14 different minerals found in the water: